MPX 14000 FIPS appliances

 Important:

-Configuration steps for NetScaler MPX 14000 FIPS and NetScaler MPX 9700/10500/12500/15500 FIPS appliances are different.
+• Configuration steps for NetScaler MPX 14000 FIPS and NetScaler MPX 9700/10500/12500/15500 FIPS appliances are different.
 MPX 14000 FIPS appliances do not use firmware v2.2.
-A FIPS key created on the HSM of the MPX 9700 platform cannot be transferred to the HSM of the MPX 14000 platform and the other way round.
-However, if you have imported an RSA key as a FIPS key, you can copy the RSA key to the MPX 14000 platform, and then import it as a FIPS key.
+A FIPS key created on the Hardware Security Module (HSM) of the MPX 9700 platform cannot be transferred to the HSM of the MPX 14000 platform.
+The other way round is also not supported.
+However, if you have imported an RSA key as a FIPS key, you can copy the RSA key to the MPX 14000 platform.
+Then import it as a FIPS key.
 Only 2048-bit and 3072-bit keys are supported.

-A FIPS appliance is equipped with a tamper-proof (tamper-evident) cryptographic module—a Cavium CNN3560-NFBE-G—designed to comply with the FIPS 140-2 Level-3 specifications (from release 12.0 build 56.x).
-The Critical Security Parameters (CSPs), primarily the server’s private-key, are securely stored and generated inside the cryptographic module, also referred to as the Hardware Security Module (HSM).
+A FIPS appliance is equipped with a tamper-proof (tamper-evident) cryptographic module—a Cavium CNN3560-NFBE-G—designed to comply with the FIPS 140-2 Level-3 specifications.
+The Critical Security Parameters (CSPs), primarily the server’s private-key, are securely stored and generated inside the cryptographic module, also referred to as the HSM.
 The CSPs are never accessed outside the boundaries of the HSM.
-Only the superuser (nsroot
+Only the superuser (nsroot) can perform operations on the keys stored inside the HSM.

 Before configuring a FIPS appliance, you must check the state of the FIPS card and then initialize the card.
 Create a FIPS key and server certificate, and add any additional SSL configuration.